QuiiBz/sherif/README.md

 Private packages shouldn't have `@types/*` in `dependencies`, since they don't need it at runtime.
 Move them to `devDependencies`.

+#### `unordered-dependencies` ❌

+Dependencies should be ordered alphabetically to prevent complex diffs when installing a new dependency via a package manager.

 ## Credits

 - [dedubcheck](https://github.com/innovatrics/dedubcheck) that given me the idea for Sherif